bouletmarc/BM2Step/README.md

 - Potentiometer - Launch RPM selection
 - Potentiometer - Cut RPM selection
 - Activate Launch/2Step (sort to ground to activate)
+- 12v Ignition On
+- Ground

 Outputs wires:
 - ICM - Ignition Control Module singal Out for the distributor

+**You don't need to power the arduino from the USB, the 7805/78M05 5v regulator output 5v from the 12v Ignition input wire to power the arduino when the Car ignition key are turned On!**

 # How to use the BM2Step